-The relevant pricing supplement will describe one or more of the following terms of your note:
+Your pricing supplement will describe one or more of the following terms of your note:

-- the CUSIP number; - the stated maturity; - the specified currency or currencies for principal and interest, if not U.S. dollars; - if other than \$1,000 and integral multiples thereof, the denominations in which the notes may be issued; - the price at which we originally issue your note and the original issue date; - whether or not your note is a bail-inable note; - whether your note is a fixed rate note, a floating rate note or an indexed note; - if your note is a fixed rate note, the yearly rate at which your note will bear interest, if any, and the interest payment dates; - if your note is a floating rate note, the interest rate basis, which may be one of the eight interest rate bases described under "-Interest Rates-Floating Rate Notes" below; any applicable index currency or maturity, spread or spread multiplier or initial, maximum or minimum rate; and the interest reset, determination, calculation and payment dates, all of which we describe under " Interest Rates-Floating Rate Notes" below; - if your note is an indexed note, the principal amount, if any, we will pay you at maturity, the amount of interest, if any, we will pay you on an interest payment date or the formula we will use to calculate these amounts, if any, and whether your note will be exchangeable for cash, securities of an issuer other than the Bank or other property; - if your note is an original issue discount note, the yield to maturity; - if applicable, the circumstances under which your note may be redeemed at our option before the stated maturity, including any redemption commencement date, redemption price(s) and redemption period(s); - if applicable, the circumstances under which you may demand repayment of your note before the stated maturity, including any repayment commencement date, repayment price(s) and repayment period(s); - any material U.S. federal income tax consequences of the purchase, ownership or disposition of a particular issuance of notes; - the use of proceeds, if materially different than those discussed in this prospectus supplement; and - any other terms of your note, which could be different from those described in this prospectus supplement.
+- the CUSIP number; - the stated maturity; - the specified currency or currencies for principal and interest, if not U.S. dollars; - if other than \$1,000 and integral multiples thereof, the denominations in which the notes may be issued; - the price at which we originally issue your note and the original issue date; - whether or not your note is a bail-inable note; - whether your note is a fixed rate note, a floating rate note, an indexed note or a convertible or exchangeable note; - if your note is a fixed rate note, the yearly rate at which your note will bear interest, if any, and the interest payment dates; - if your note is a floating rate note, the interest rate basis, which may be one of the eight interest rate bases described in "-Interest Rates-Floating Rate Notes" below; any applicable index currency or maturity, spread or spread multiplier or initial, maximum or minimum rate; and the interest reset, determination, calculation and payment dates, all of which we describe under "- Interest Rates-Floating Rate Notes" below; - if your note is an indexed note, the principal amount, if any, we will pay you at maturity, the amount of interest, if any, we will pay you on an interest payment date or the formula we will use to calculate these amounts, if any, and whether your note will be exchangeable for cash, securities of an issuer other than the Bank or other property; - if your note is a convertible or exchangeable note, the securities or property into which the note may be converted or for which it may be exchanged; whether the note is convertible or exchangeable at your option or at the Bank's option; and the other items described in "-Types of Notes-Convertible or Exchangeable Notes" above; - if your note is an original issue discount note, the yield to maturity; - if applicable, the circumstances under which your note may be redeemed at our option before the stated maturity, including any redemption commencement date, redemption price(s) and redemption period(s);

+- if applicable, the circumstances under which you may demand repayment of your note before the stated maturity, including any repayment commencement date, repayment price(s) and repayment period(s); - any material Canadian or United States federal income tax consequences of the purchase, ownership or disposition of a particular issuance of notes; - the use of proceeds, if materially different than those discussed in this prospectus supplement; and - any other terms of your note, which could be different from those described in this prospectus supplement.